wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "setActorsToRoleOfProject"

-    To assign one or more users to a specific role in a project, use setActorsToRoleOfProject, specify the project key and role ID, and specify the users in the payload.
+    To assign one or more users to a specific role in a project, use `setActorsToRoleOfProject` with the project key and role ID.
+You need to specify the users in the payload.
 You can specify individual users or groups.

     <table>
         <tr>